 Costs of providing the information for that unit of account must not exceed the benefits.
-In general, the costs associated mathematical product P x Q (i.e. sum of the individual financial instruments) to measure the fair value of an investment in a subsidiary, quoted in an active may be the simplest and less costly method to measure the investment.
+In general, the costs associated of rights.
+However, in this specific case, the with recognising and measuring assets, liabilities, income and expenses increase as the size of the unit of account decreases. mathematical product P x Q (i.e. sum of the individual financial instruments) to measure the fair value of an investment in a subsidiary, quoted in an active may be the simplest and less costly method to measure the investment.
 Considering each right related to a financial instrument will likely be the most costly, but the guidance would not point in a specific direction on whether individual financial instruments or groups of financial instruments should be considered as the unit of account.
+Transfer part of an asset If an entity transfers part of an asset or part of a liability, the unit of account may change at that time so that the transferred component and the retained component become separate units of account.
+A parent may decide to sell part of its investment in a subsidiary.
+The guidance suggests that if the unit of account has been the group of financial instruments in the subsidiary, this would continue to be the case even if the investment should no longer be considered a subsidiary or an